Three-legged-white-crow/rsync-wrapper/README.md

 	// ErrUnrecoverable means rsync return a unrecoverable error.
 	ErrUnrecoverable     // 6

+    // ErrCheckMount means occur a error when get info of mounted filesystem.
+    ErrCheckMount        // 7

 	ErrMsgSucceed         = "process succeed complete with exit code 0" ErrMsgSrcOrDest       = "src path or dest path is empty or not absolute path" ErrMsgFlagMissPartner = "missing required partner flag('progress' or 'stderr' miss partner 'report-addr')"